shuguang-52/shuguang-52.github.io/_pages/home.md

 I am always grateful to those more senior who have a deep understanding of these topics for their advice.
 Besides, I am always willing to collaborate with people interested in relevant issues and provide corresponding guidance to younger students (undergrad or master).

 ### CV
 You can download my CV at [here](https://shuguang-52.github.io/papers/ShuguangDou_TJ_CV_EN.pdf).
+**I am actively seeking a Research Scientist or Postdoc Research Fellow.
+Please feel free to reach out if you have any suitable positions!**

 ### News
 {% for article in site.data.news limit:8 %}